 This method is preferred mostly because the grow bags are made with dense, heavy polypropylene.

-You should add some inches of soil mixed with some compost at the bottom of the bag and plant around four or three potato seeds.
+You should add some inches of soil mixed with some compost at the bottom of the bag and plant around three or four potato seeds.

 RURAL GROW 5-Pack 5 Gallon Plant Grow Bags

-You should then cover the potatoes with soil around 3 inches.
+You should then cover the potatoes with soil, roughly three inches.
 Add the soil gradually as they grow till the soil fills the bag.